babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 python3 expander3.py -f keymap.c.in > keymap.c
 ```

 If you want to have a nice `keymap.c`, use some linter or formatter.
-I use `indent`:
+I like `indent`:

 ```sh
 indent keymap.c -bad -bap -bbb -br -brf -brs -ce -i4 -l100 -nut -sob
 ```

+I just broke it on my system somehow, so my current `keymap.c` is a mess.

 Thanks to the provided macros, you shouldn't have to modify any file except `keymap.c.in`.
 If you are using a different keyboard, you will have to also create your own `keyboard.inc`.